Minority Groups More Likely to Support Online Causes

 That’s not to say social networks can’t still arrive at certain conclusions.

-When Andrew Speyer got engaged, he and his fiancee didn't change their relationship statuses on Facebook.
+When Andrew Speyer got engaged, he and his fiancee didn’t change their relationship statuses on Facebook.
 But after friends started congratulating them with wall posts, ads began popping up offering the services of rabbis that perform interfaith ceremonies.
-Somehow, Facebook discerned that,
+Somehow, Facebook discerned that, unlike him, his fiancee was Jewish, although that wasn’t explicit in her profile.

 Get Inside the Mind of Hispanic Media with HPRA-NY & Manny González, Hennessy’s Director of Hispanic Marketing